jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 Once we have saved and applied this, `kubectl get replicasets` will now show this new ReplicaSet, along with the state of the underlying Pods.
 If we run `kubectl get pods`, we'll see several Pods of the above spec, each with a random hash appended to them so that they have unique identifiers.
 If we `kubectl delete` one of these Pods, we'll see that a new one is spun up in its place.
 You'll need to delete the ReplicaSet in order to permanently delete the associated Pods.

-If we edit the number of `replicas` in our config and `kubectl apply` it again, the state of our system will update to match that new replica count.
+If we edit the number of `spec.replicas` in our config and `kubectl apply` it again, the state of our system will update to match that new replica count.

 `kubectl edit replicaset echo-server` is another way to edit the details of our ReplicaSet (or indeed any other object in Kubernetes), but it generally now recommended as your local config files will then be out of sync with the actual state of the system.